Khapra/HomeMediaServer/README.md

     sudo crontab -e

-> This schedules a reboot every morning at 6 am.
+> This schedules a reboot everyday at 6 am.

     0 6 * * * /sbin/shutdown -r now